nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/020_Peragus.md

+- Kill all droids
+- Kill floating mines with gun
+- Console -> voice print -> LATER after Atton Suggest -> but loot
-- Kill all and back to admin level
+- Back to admin level
 - Talk to Atton
   - I found a... talkative... protocol droid down in the fuel depot.
   - No, I thought about it, though.